 Understanding problems related to life sciences and medicine involves the study of living beings on scales ranging from proteins and enzymes, active biological molecules and organelles, through cells, tissues and organs, to entire organisms.

-The CATERETÊ beamline will be optimized for obtaining three-dimensional images with nanometric resolution of materials of different sizes, from a macromolecule, tens of nanometers in size, to the millimetric tissues in which the macromolecule is found.
+The CATERETÊ beamline is optimized for obtaining three-dimensional images with nanometric resolution of materials of different sizes, from a macromolecule, tens of nanometers in size, to the millimetric tissues in which the macromolecule is found.
 Thus, this beamline allows the investigation of the dynamics of biological phenomena at different scales.

 Ema (Rhea americana) is a flightless bird, native to South America and considered the largest Brazilian bird.
 The males of the species are responsible for the incubation and care of the young.